stevegt/grokker/README.md

 technique has worked well.
 I'm considering switching to using something like `grok.md`, `grokker.md`, `groktext.md`, or `gpt.md` for this filename and proposing it as a best practice.

+The newer `chat` subcommand is turning out to be even more useful -- I tend to name the chat history file after the problem I'm working on, such as `protocol.chat` or `design.chat`, and then use the `-i` and `-o` flags to specify input and output files to generate code or docs based on the conversation, requirements etc.

 Grokker has been a huge help in its original use case -- getting up to speed quickly on complex topics, documents, and code bases.
 It's